EvanDotPro/github-enhancement-suite/README.md

 perform some pretty awesome things by supplementing any GitHub page with additional information from the GitHub API.

+The idea is to be the equivalent to what [Reddit Enhancement Suite](http://redditenhancementsuite.com/) (RES) is to Reddit, but for GitHub.

 ## Features

 * When browsing lists of closed pull requests, you can tell the difference